Part 5: Morph Stone

 "You think she'll forgive me?"
 I wondered aloud.
 I knew she would know that I was talking about Kiko.

 "Yes," she responded, reading my mind.
-"She knows how you feel, she just didn't know how to approach you."
+"She knows how you feel; she just doesn't know how to approach you."

 I knew I had to make up with the others somehow.